 On February 23, 2019, Luis stopped Jose Luis Martinez in the 8th round, followed by an impressive victory on June 21, 2019 vs. Adrian Estrella.
 On October 19th, 2019, Luis scored a unanimous 8-round victory in his 140lbs debut against cagey veteran Ricardo “Riky” Lara in Peterborough, ON live on UFC Fight Pass.

 Along the way he also earned his college diploma in police foundations.
 But he did not want to become a cop and credits his mother with finding his career path outside of boxing.
 “There’s power in compassion and there’s power in forgiveness.
 Those are probably the greatest lessons she taught me growing up,” Tony says.

 He became a substance abuse counselor at a boys group home, going toe-to-toe with kids he sees reflected in his own darker days.
-Tony is managed by his father, Jorge Luis, and since signing with Liveco Boxing in November 2016 has gone undefeated, winning seven strait bouts.
+Tony is managed by his father, Jorge Luis, and since signing with Liveco Boxing in November 2016 has gone undefeated, winning eight strait bouts.